Haldwani Municipal Corporation

 The Haldwani Municipal Corporation is the civic body that governs the city of Haldwani in Uttarakhand, India.

 Structure

 This corporation consists of 60 wards and is headed by a mayor who presides over a deputy mayor and 73 other corporators out of which 60 are elected directly through electoral constituencies called the wards.
 Another 10 are appointed by the governor of the state on recommendation of the state cabinet.
 And remaining four are the representatives of 3 MLAs and 1 MP who represents the city in state and central legislatures.
 The mayor is elected directly through a first-past-the-post voting system and the deputy mayor is elected by the corporators from among their numbers.

-List of mayors of the Haldwani Municipal Corporation
+List of mayors

+Current members

+Haldwani Municipal Corporation has a total of 60 members or corporators, who are directly elected after a term of 5 years.
+The council is led by the Mayor.
+The latest elections were held in 23 January 2025.
+The current mayor of Haldwani is Gajraj Singh Bisht of the Bharatiya Janata Party.

+Election results

+The Haldwani Municipal Corporation holds direct elections every five years in the state and the latest elections were those held in the year 2025.